 Palace Demesne, the Archbishop’s former estate, offers 300 acres of gardens with free entry.
 The Garden of the Senses was designed for accessibility, which means even if you’re travelling with elderly relatives or young children, everyone experiences the space fully.
 I’ve watched American visitors spend three hours here, genuinely surprised that something this beautiful charges nothing.

-Tannaghmore Farm and Gardens, southeast of the city, combines rare breed animals with sculpture trails and the Kissing Gate, a local legend involving star-crossed lovers that I won’t spoil.
+Tannaghmore Farm and Gardens, southeast of the city, combines rare breed animals with sculpture trails and the Kissing Gate - legend has it that couples who kiss over the gate will marry within a year.
 Pack a picnic, because the tearooms close unpredictably off-season.
 This is rural Ireland without the performance, just families feeding sheep and pensioners walking terriers.

-For the genuinely curious, hunt down Holger Christian Lönze’s gargoyles scattered through Armagh city.
-Modern sculptures that dialogue with medieval sacred architecture.
-There’s no official trail; you simply wander and discover, which is how the best Irish experiences unfold anyway.
+For the genuinely curious, hunt down Holger Christian Lonze’s gargoyles scattered through Armagh city.
+Twenty-two bronze miniature sculptures - gargoyles, angels and chimeras - hidden in nooks, crannies and on ledges across the city centre.
+There’s an official trail from Visit Armagh that maps out the route, or you can simply wander and discover them yourself, which is how the best Irish experiences unfold anyway.

 Skip Dublin’s crowds for a day.
 Trade the Guinness Storehouse queue for a hillfort where Irish kings once ruled.
 Your Instagram will thank you, but more importantly, you’ll actually remember why you came to Ireland in the first place.